raythx98/leetcode-archive/README.md

 `if (target > nums[mid])`
 then    `low = mid + 1; // mid is not target, so exclude`
 else `high = mid; // mid might be target, so include`
-4. If unsure, use 2 elements and observe binary search behaviour
+4. If unsure, use 2 elements and observe behaviour

 #### • Left bias
 ```